betterkunge/paleoclimate_HadGEM3_UoB/step9_paleo_setup_on_MONSOON3.md

 #### Explosion of the atmospheric component (high-level wind, potential temperature, )
-There are many [Known UM Failuere points](https://code.metoffice.gov.uk/trac/um/wiki/KnownUMFailurePoints).
-I nearly encountered all of them in the GC5-central setup on the MONSOON3.
-I made many attemption, like uplifting the high-level wind damping and change the UKCA scaling coefficient, but none of them work.
-The model broke down after 4 months' running.
+There are many [Known UM Failue points](https://code.metoffice.gov.uk/trac/um/wiki/KnownUMFailurePoints).
+I nearly encountered all of them in the GC5-central setup on the MONSOON3 for only one reason.
+That means these error information does't mean much to our debugging.
+I made many attemption to fix it, like uplifting the high-level wind damping and change the UKCA scaling coefficient, but none of them work.
+The model broke down after 4 months' running with different error information anyway.

-Finally, I suspect it may comes from the inconsistence bettween the ancillery files I used.
-Therefore, I compared my ancils list with one existing GC5-emergent suite (u-dv935).
-I found the `UN_ANCIL_DIR` set in the 'app/instal_ancil' is `$UMDIR/ancil/atmos/GC5` in my suite, but `$UM_INSTALL_DIR/atmos/GC5` in `u-dv935`.
+Finally, I suspect it may comes from the inconsistence bettween the ancillery files.
+Therefore, I compared the ancils list with one existing GC5-emergent suite (u-dv935).
+I found the `UN_ANCIL_DIR` in the 'app/instal_ancil/rose_app.conf' is `$UMDIR/ancil/atmos/GC5` in my suite, but `$UM_INSTALL_DIR/atmos/GC5` in `u-dv935`.
 So I modify it as in the 'u-dv935', and it finally got through the timepoint!

 Therefore, I suggest that when a model breaks down after several months of simulation and shows abnormal short-term tendencies in certain physical variables, the configuration of the ancillary datasets should be carefully examined.